Legal action in the small claims court

 The benefits of making a small claims application include:

 - it’s faster and more informal than other court proceedings

 - it’s usually less expensive as lawyers aren’t normally needed.

 If you've already lodged an enquiry with us and you're thinking of taking your own legal action, let us know as soon as possible.

-The small claims process in the Federal Circuit Court and in state or territory magistrates and local courts can deal with claims about the payment of money.
+The small claims process in the Federal Circuit and Family Court of Australia and in state or territory magistrates and local courts can deal with claims about the payment of money.
 For example, the claim could be about not being paid: